 Audit Fees.
-This category includes the aggregate fees billed for professional services rendered for the audits of Ocwen's consolidated financial statements for fiscal years 2009 and 2008, for the reviews of the financial statements included in Ocwen's quarterly reports on Form 10-Q during fiscal years 2009 and 2008 and for services that are normally provided by the independent registered certified public accounting firm in connection with statutory and regulatory filings or engagements for the relevant fiscal years.
-In addition, approximately \$554,322 of the 2009 Audit Fees represents billings-to-date related to financial statement and Form 10 review in connection with the spin-off of the Ocwe n Solutions business.
+This category includes the aggregate fees billed for professional services rendered for the audits of Ocwen's consolidated financial statements for fiscal years 2009 and 2010, for the reviews of the financial statements included in Ocwen's quarterly reports on Form 10-Q during fiscal years 2010 and 2009 and for services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings or engagements for the relevant fiscal years.